 “A document which gives the Lessee the right to use the land and the right to produce and take the oil and gas from the land, usually for as long as oil and gas is produced”.

 A Landowner should receive a front end bonus for leasing the oil and gas rights if the Landowner decides to lease.
 And, once the Landowner has leased the land for oil and gas the Landowner should receive royalties if oil and/or gas is found in producible quantities.
 But, the Landowner’s use of the surface will then be limited by the terms of the lease, but usually not as limited as if the Landowner had sold the oil and gas mineral rights.
 And, remember, the Landowner still owns the mineral rights even after leasing.

-If you would like to know more about oil and gas mineral rights, especially the meaning of execution rights, term mineral rights, and the relationship between royalties and mineral rights, please let Patty Todd know or email us at email@example.com.
+Patty Todd, on behalf of COLA, asked us to limit this article to no more than 300 words and we will stop here as we have exceeded 300 words.
+If you would like to know more about oil and gas mineral rights, especially the meaning of execution rights, term mineral rights, and the relationship between royalties and mineral rights, please let Patty Todd know or email us at firstname.lastname@example.org .